How do you arrive at fair value on your used car listings?

 I agree with your previous answers.
 Ultimately it depends on what you're willing to pay but the seller is willing to sell the car for.
 Remember they made more than one.

-Looking for a Used Continental GT Convertible in your area?
+Looking for a Used Continental GTC in your area?

 Related Models For Sale